-I've talked to Dr. D and to my old medical doctor about getting a dog for at least a year but a lot had to happen before I could do it.
+I've talked to Dr. D and to my old medical doctor about getting a dog and some high calorie dog foods for at least a year but a lot had to happen before I could do it.
 I had to know I could go up and down those stairs to take him out.
 I had to know I wouldn't be in the ER several times a month or be bed-bound like before.
 I needed to know I'd have the physical ability to care for him.
 I do.
 I'll be working my butt off putting dolls and paintings in my shop to pay for his day to day needs.

 Part of me is hesitant to trust that this is long term with him, until he passes away.
 I don't trust that he's mine, that he gets to stay.
 It's like someone will come along and take him from me and I'll be mad at myself for allowing myself to get attached.
 I figure that has to do with losing Mary Jane and the grief with that, but I have to acknowledge the other losses, my mother and brother.
 That's a lot of death in such a short period of time.
 Part of me fears getting close because I don't want my heart broken.